aloe8475/ConvToLinearOutput/README.md

 # ConvToLinearOutput
-A simple function to flatten and convolutional layer outputs into a 1D input for linear layers in PyTorch
+A simple function to calculate 1D input for linear layers from convolutional layer outputs in PyTorch

 ## Required Packages:
 - Python